andrewmunro/website/src/content/pages/cv.md

 **Sky Betting and Gaming** | Leeds, UK | 2020–2021

-- Defined end-to-end architecture for the gaming and casino platform, balancing business needs with security, scalability, and compliance.
+- Designed end-to-end architecture for the gaming and casino platform, aligning business needs with security, scalability, and regulatory compliance across web and mobile.
-- Led architectural design and delivery for a company-wide SSO-to-OAuth migration.
+- Led the successful onboarding of multiple Remote Game Suppliers (RGS), collaborating with cross-functional stakeholders to ensure seamless integration and adherence to compliance standards.
-- Supported engineering and product teams across native mobile app development, promotion systems, and third-party integrations (e.g. Figma, Bitrise).
+- Produced architectural blueprints, city plans, and technical artefacts adopted by 5+ squads, standardising platform vision and reducing onboarding time by 30%.
-- Delivered architectural blueprints, city plans, and documentation for cross-team alignment.
+- Spearheaded Kafka-based ETL and customer personalisation initiatives, enabling real-time targeting and experimentation for over 8M+ active users; partnered with two delivery teams to deliver MVPs to production.

 ---